penghat/Anatomy-Arcade/README.md

 # Anatomy-Arcade

+_**Note:** This project was initially stored in gitorious, which has since been purchased and shut down.
+The original repo with more natural commit history has been archived: https://gitorious.org/penghat/final_

 An educational shooter type mini game in which the user controls a white blood cell and kills bacteria around the body while answering questions about the immune system.
 Implemented to practice object oriented programming, animation, and file I/O.